Mshl2299/VeToned/README.md

 Therefore, a meal planner suited to *Asian keto vegetarian diets*, or Asian vegetarian diets would save us the hassle, headache, and hunger by allowing us to plan our meals and cook worry-free!

+> **Aside: Asian cuisine** (warning: may make you hungry) \
+> Typically, Asian cuisine consists of Rice or Noodles paired with many side or main dishes.
+This creates complications with planning meals and tracking macronutrients.
+An example of a family meal: White Rice (side), Mapo Tofu (麻婆豆腐; side), Stir-Fried Rice Noodles (炒米粉; course), Bok Choy (side), Picked Radish (side), Braised Eggs/Soy Marinated Egg (卤蛋; side).

 ## Running the Project
 You can download and run VeToned.jar to start the project.